sharvin18/Summer-Of-Bitcoin-Challenge/README.md

 2. We need to output a block of transaction ids which accumulate to a total weight of less 4000000

-3. Condition for the block: Transactions with parent transcations can be included only if it\'s parent transactions have been included before
+3. Condition for the block: Transactions with parent transcations can be included only if it's parent transactions have been included before

 ```